 Near-Miss Reporting System Aims to Improve Fire Fighter Safety

 Ironically, improvements in personal protective gear, equipment and training are putting fire fighters at greater risk.
-Fire fighter injury and fatality statistics have steadily increased over the last 15 years when compared to a decrease in the number of structure fires.
+Fire fighter injury and fatality statistics have steadily increased when compared to a decrease in the number of structure fires.

 Modeled after the Aviation Safety Reporting System, the National Fire Fighter Near-Miss Reporting System is funded by grants from the Department of Homeland Security’s Assistance to Firefighters Grant Program and the Fireman’s Fund Insurance Company and managed by the International Association of Fire Chiefs (IAFC).
 The goal of this voluntary, confidential and non-punitive reporting system is to improve fire fighter safety by collecting, sharing and analyzing near-miss experiences that can assist in developing strategies to reduce the number of fire fighter injuries and fatalities.